 “I’m Mr. Stark’s bodyguard for the evening,” Steve provided in a low voice.

-“Don’t be fooled,” Tony stage whispered.
+“Don’t be fooled,” Tony stage whispered at Steve.
 “You are so much more.”

 It was worth it to see the questioning glances, share that one secretive grin, feel Steve’s hand on his hip suddenly as he led him away.